grid5000/g5k-api/README.md

         $ vagrant ssh
         $ sudo mysql -u root

+  Should vagrant fail to mount shared folders, you need to add the guest additions .iso to the VM using VirtualBox GUI, and the

+        $ vagrant ssh
+				$ sudo -i
+				$ mount /mnt/cdrom
+				$ cd /mnt/cdrom
+				$ bash VBoxLinuxAdditions.run
+				$ exit
+				$ exit
+				$ vagrant reload

   And create `g5kapi-development` and `g5kapi-test` databases.

   The vagrant provisionning script will attempt to configure the VM's root account